SolidDigital/Recipes/app/_posts/javascript/2014-07-10-creating-an-object.md

 ```

 In all cases the general idea is to put the gist of things at the top of the file and the details below.

+Private methods should be prefixed with `_`.
+Methods that are not truly private (enclosed), should not be
+prefixed.
+Private methods may be placed below the public methods they are called from or at the bottom of
+the file.